AtiMotors/Sherpa-Research/sensors/lidar/velodyne/vlp32-c/README.md

-## Follow the instructions given below sequentially to setup VLP32-C LiDAR from Velodyne on your Ubuntu Laptop
+## Follow the instructions given below sequentially to setup VLP32-C LiDAR from Velodyne on your Ubuntu Laptop (22.08)

+# ROS

+# ROS2

 install ros2 humble